 A Manifesto, Operating Agreement, and Love Letter to Modern Document Editing

-By exploring every corner of the OOXML spec
+By developers exploring every corner of the OOXML spec

 PREAMBLE

 Be advised that the following findings are presented in the highest possible tone of unnecessary legal formality.
 The Parties enter these statements into the record with full awareness of their own ambition.
 The reader is encouraged to nod solemnly throughout.